 Nursing is a difficult career.
 We’re too often overworked, and we work for long inflexible hours.
 In addition, we have to face illness and death every day.
 It’s easy to feel blue about our work, and we too often forget that the core purpose of nursing is care.
 Our nurses provide care for patients.
 That’s honorable, and it should feel fulfilling and rewarding.
-When we express gratitude for our caretakers, we acknowledge their impact and the positivity they bring to the world.
+When we express gratitude for our caregivers, we acknowledge their impact and the positivity they bring to the world.

 Nurture Work-Life Balance

 Our personal lives should be a priority over our work lives.
-Unfortunately, those priorities can flip for caretakers in the field of nursing.
+Unfortunately, those priorities can flip for caregivers in the field of nursing.
 Healthcare facilitators need to take strides to ensure that nurses are cared for and treated properly.
 We need to promote a work-life balance.

-For your facility, that may mean hiring a few more caretakers to provide a more flexible schedule.
+For your facility, that may mean hiring a few more caregivers to provide a more flexible schedule.
 It may mean extended breaks.
 It may mean longer lunches.
 It may mean more paid time off.
 Whatever the solution, nurturing a work-life balance for your nurses ensures that they can care for themselves, as well as others.

 Build a Culture

-Again, there’s no single, black-and-white way to build a positive culture amongst caretakers, yet, a positive culture is so important for the morale of your group of caretakers.
+Again, there’s no single, black-and-white way to build a positive culture amongst caregivers, yet, a positive culture is so important for the morale of your group of caretgivers.
 Building a culture could be as simple as hosting lunches once per week.
 It could be a monthly party.
 It might mean starting a book club.
 Regardless of how you choose to build culture, always be sure to lead by example!

 Lead by example!
 It’s an old adage, but it holds true.
-If you’re a leader, and don’t embody positivity in your work, you’re doing your team a disservice.
+If you’re a leader and don’t embody positivity in your work, you’re doing your team a disservice.
 Bring passion and positivity to your role.
 Take care of yourself.
 Practice a work-life balance.
-Be part of your team’s culture.
+Be a part of your team’s culture.
 Show that you care for your colleagues, and lead by example!